microsoft/ML-For-Beginners/7-TimeSeries/1-Introduction/README.md

 ## [Pre-lecture quiz](https://jolly-sea-0a877260f.azurestaticapps.net/quiz/41/)

 It's a useful and interesting field with real value to business, given its direct application to problems of pricing, inventory, and supply chain issues.
-While deep learning techniques have started to be used to gain more insights, predicting future performance, time series forecasting remains a field greatly informed by classic ML techniques.
+While deep learning techniques have started to be used to gain more insights to better predict future performance, time series forecasting remains a field greatly informed by classic ML techniques.

 > Penn State's useful time series curriculum can be found [here](https://online.stat.psu.edu/stat510/lesson/1)

 ## Introduction

-Supposing you maintain an array of smart parking meters that provide data about how often they are used and for how long over time.
-What if you could generate revenue to maintain your streets, by slightly augmenting the prices of the meters, when there is greater demand for them
+Suppose you maintain an array of smart parking meters that provide data about how often they are used and for how long over time.

 > What if you could predict, based on the meter's past performance, its future value according to the laws of supply and demand?

-Accurately predicting when to act, to achieve your goal, is a challenge that could be tackled by time series forecasting.
-It wouldn't make folks happy to be charged more in busy times. looking for a parking spot, but it would be a sure way to generate revenue to clean the streets!
+Accurately predicting when to act so as to achieve your goal is a challenge that could be tackled by time series forecasting.
+It wouldn't make folks happy to be charged more in busy times when they're looking for a parking spot, but it would be a sure way to generate revenue to clean the streets!

 Let's explore some of the types of time series algorithms and start a notebook to clean and prepare some data.
 The data you will analyze  is taken from the GEFCom2014 forecasting competition.
 It consists of 3 years of hourly electricity load and temperature values between 2012 and 2014.
 Given the historical patterns of electricity load and temperature, you can predict future values of electricity load.